the love of quilting

 “Gift of Canadian Red Cross” label that identifies quilts that were made by volunteers in Canada and sent to the UK during the war.

-Before quilts were sent to Canada, the CRCQRG first contacted British cultural institutions to inquire if any wished to add one or more quilts to their permanent collections, and several more quilts were placed within Britain.
-Then Lucie Heins contacted museums all across Canada, and through much organization and correspondence, succeeded in placing 64 of these quilts in Canadian public collections.
-There were quilts accepted into almost every province, creating a tangible representation of the charitable wartime work of women.
+Before quilts came back to Canada, the CRCQRG contacted British cultural institutions to inquire if any wished to add one or more quilts to their permanent collections.
+As a result, several more quilts remained within Britain.
+Then Lucie Heins contacted museums all across Canada, and through much organization and correspondence, placing 64 of these quilts in Canadian public collections.
+Quilts landed in almost every province, creating a tangible representation of the charitable wartime work of women.

-We are grateful to Maxine and David March, and to Jackie Maxwell for their foresight, for their diligent work in collecting and speaking about these quilts, and now generously donating them back to Canadian cultural institutions.
-The remaining few of the millions of gifts that were made and sent across the ocean by our mothers, aunts, grandmothers and great-grandmothers have now been gifted back to our nation so that we can learn about and honour the work of our foremothers.
-This would not have been possible without the work of the CRCQRG.
+Thank you to Maxine and David March, and to Jackie Maxwell for their foresight, for their diligent work in collecting and speaking about these quilts.
+The remaining few of the millions of gifts made and sent across the ocean by our mothers, aunts, grandmothers and great-grandmothers have now been gifted back to our nation.
+Now, we can learn about and honour the work of our foremothers.
+We would not have done this without the work of the CRCQRG.

-SPECIAL NOTE During the repatriation project, wartime quilts were not placed in museums in Quebec, though efforts were made.
-All quilts found homes before the Yukon, Nunavut, or Northwest Territories could be contacted.
-We expect, over time, that more surviving quilts may surface in Britain, that will be offered back to Canada.
-If you know of an institution that would be interested in repatriating a quilt in the future, please ask them to contact the author to be placed on a waiting list for a Canadian wartime quilt to be added to their public collection.
+SPECIAL NOTE During the repatriation project, wartime quilts did not get placed in museums in Quebec, though efforts were made.
+All quilts found homes before the Yukon, Nunavut, or Northwest Territories had offers.
+We expect, over time, that more surviving quilts may surface in Britain, that will come back to Canada.
+If you know of an institution that would be interested, ask them to contact the author to join a waiting list for a Canadian wartime quilt.

 West Arran Helpers, Ontario (later to become the West Arran Women’s Institute), c.
 1942.
 Credit: Private collection—used by permission.